stevejr/lensapp.github.io/licenses/eula.md

 This EULA entitles you to install as many copies of the Software as you want and use the Software for any lawful purpose consistent with this EULA.
 Your license to use the Software is expressly conditioned upon your agreement to all of the terms of this EULA.
 This software is licensed, not sold.
 Mirantis reserves all other rights not granted by this EULA.

+## Extensions

+The Software may provide an option to use extensions developed by Mirantis or third parties.
+The use of extensions is subject to their own licenses, and not this agreement.
+Mirantis does not distribute, license or provide any warranties for any of the third party extensions.

 ## The Restrictions

 1. When using the Software, you must use it in a manner that complies with the applicable laws in the jurisdiction(s) in which you use the Software.